monome/docs/docs/norns/study-3.md

 - set interval `time` to 1 (second)
 - set count to -1, which means never stop. (we could set this to a target number to auto-stop).
-- set the callback function (like a param action function).
+- set the event function (like a param action function).
 - start the metronome counting. (note this is a class function, use a colon).

 on each tick of the `counter`, the `count` function is executed. the value `c` is the stage of the metro. we create a `position` variable which is counted up. try the following one by one on the command line: